rexrainbow/phaser3-rex-notes/docs/docs/filter.md

 ## Introduction

 Creates a new array with all elements that pass the test function.

-Author: Built-in javascript function
+- Author: Built-in javascript function

-## Dependence

-None

-## Source code

-Built-in javascript function.

 ## Usage